Eradu Kanasu (2017 film): Production

 The film began production in September 2015 with Vijay Raghavendra announcing that he would act in a project directed by Madan with the title named after 1974 film of same name.
-Coincidentally S. K. Bhagawan, director of that film clapped the first shot during the launch at KAnteerava Studios.
+Coincidentally S. K. Bhagawan, director of that film clapped the first shot during the launch at Kanteerava Studios.

 Soundtrack

 Music was composed by Steve-Kaushik and released on Ashwini Media Networks.

+Reception

+A critic from The Times of India wrote that "While Vijay Raghavendra has given his all for this film, one wishes the story did justice to his talent, especially after his winning performance in Chowka this year".
+A critic from Bangalore Mirror wrote that "This is a film you should recommend to someone you hate and want to see cry".